 Denise Daniels is a Professor of Management at Seattle Pacific University (SPU).
 She recently co-authored a book titled, “Working in the Presence of God: Spiritual Practices for Everyday Work.”
 Denise’s scholarly interests include meaningful work, Sabbath, leadership, gender, and motivation.
 She is also the producer of a series of films known as Faith & Co., which are designed to deepen connections between faith and work.
 Denise has been married to Craig Barwell for 24 years, and they have four adolescent and young adult children.
 She attends Sanctuary Christian Reformed Church in Seattle.

 The conference will be on June 25 – 28, 2020 at Ridge Haven Conference and Retreat Center located outside of Asheville, North Carolina, in the beautiful Blue Ridge Mountains.
 We’ll again offer a day-ahead option on June 24.
 This is a great opportunity to enjoy additional unstructured time or an optional guided retreat before the conference officially begins.
 Conference fees vary based on the arrival date and rooming needs.
 The approximate cost will be around $350/person.

 All faculty are welcome at the conference.
 Whether you’re single, married, and/or have kids, the conference will have something for you!
 Spouses are welcome to attend and the gathering will be family-friendly.
 The conference takes place in the Blue Ridge Mountains, providing an opportunity to experience God’s creation while getting away from the daily stresses of life.

 Activities for children and youth programming will be coordinated and run by the Ridge Haven Conference Center staff and will include many of the activities listed on their website.
 Contact them directly with any questions.

-Click here to view the conference schedule.
+Click here to view last year's conference schedule.
 The schedule is subject to change.